wassname/repr-preference-optimization/research_journal.md

   - mean(or p2 norm over the last dim). not the same as mse it seems
   - the norm is over the h dim of each layer

+The circuit breaker loss is diff, as it's just eradicating instead of shifting bad behaviour, but they also do a layer norm... which gives me ideas

+maybe I should retain magnitude and direction, but change only direction?
+That kind of makes sense, focus on that!

 ## mask

-they use a hidden layer mask
+- [x] they use a hidden layer mask

 ```